Forwardspace/SGE/docs/source/usage/qsg.rst

 ::
 	sge::Renderer::renderFrame();

-.. note:: If you want a free-look FPS camera, you can enable it by calling:
+.. note:: If you want a simple FPS camera, you can enable it by calling:
 	  ::
 		sge::FPSCamera::enable();

-		//Adjust the speed like this
-		sge::FPSCamera::speed = someValue;

 Putting it all together, it could look something like:
 ::
 	...
 	sge::Renderer::init(1024, 768, "Exempli gratia", false);

-	//<Create shader program here>

 	auto camera = sge::Camera();
 	sge::Renderer::setCurrentCamera(camera);